 Lisa has spent much of her career fighting for justice throughout Illinois.
 She graduated from Chicago-Kent College of Law in 2000 and served as an Assistant State’s Attorney in Cook County’s criminal division from 2000–2007.
 Lisa then accepted the position of Chief of Medical Prosecutions for the Illinois Department of Financial and Professional Regulation.
 Prior to joining the Institute for Nonviolence Chicago in January 2016, Lisa served as Chief of Staff and General Counsel for the Illinois Criminal Justice Information Authority.

 Chief Operating Officer

-Senior Director of Programs and Policy
+Director of Training and Education

 Tara Dabney has a BA in Psychology and Religion from Transylvania University.
-She brings over 18 years of diverse experience working to prevent and end domestic violence, providing advocacy for victims of violence, and working in program management, fundraising and grant writing, and management.
+She brings over 20 years of diverse experience working to prevent and end domestic violence, providing advocacy for victims of violence, and working in program management, fundraising and grant writing, and management.
 Most recently, she managed a staff of over 50 advocates as the Deputy Director of the Victim Witness Unit of the Cook County State's Attorney's Office.